 McClelland’s Acquired Needs Motivation Theory

-David McClelland’s motivation theory, which is more formally known as the Expectancy Value Theory of Motivation, states that humans have a total of three core types emotional needs, which they acquire as a result of their life journeys.
+David McClelland’s motivation theory says that humans have a total of three core types emotional needs, which they acquire as a result of their life journeys.
 Given that this model focuses on needs, it is considered a content theory of motivation.
 The needs the model considers are:

 McClelland says that these needs are scalar and everyone has a blend of them, though usually one is dominant.

 The blend and strength of an individual’s needs shapes their behaviors and motivations in work, and in the wider world.
 The different needs bring different strengths, weaknesses, preferred ways of working and behavioral risks into the workplace.